ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 }
 {CODE-BLOCK/}

-#### When ETL is set on the entire database, but you want to filter deletions by certain collections
+#### When ETL is set on the entire database, but you want to filter deletions by certain collections:

 If you define ETL for all documents, regardless of the collection they belong to, then the generic function can filter deletions by collection name.